pcmillerAcme/docs/source/new.rst

 img1 or POSTED images
 ---------------------

 The image URL to be applied within the animation, if supported by the selected animation.

+Note if an image is supplied to a standard (non animated) QR code generation request, the image is placed in the middle of the code.

 Example:
 ``https://api.acme.codes/new?anim=Spin&img1=https://www.acme.ink/demos/acmecodes/tImg/img1.png``